 Here’s the explanation of the above-mentioned robots.txt file’s screenshot:

 According to rule#1, the user agent named “Googlebot” crawler should not crawl the folder http://example.com/nogooglebot/ or any subdirectories.

 Furthermore, remaining user agents can access the entire site.

-You’d be required to upload robots.txt file to the root section.
-So the address of robots.txt file should look like this: https://www.example.com/robots.txt
+You’d be required to upload the robots.txt file to the root section.
+So the address of the robots.txt file should look like this: https://www.example.com/robots.txt

 Search Engine Journal wrote a fantastic blog post about Robots.txt; check it out for more details.